DreamOfTheRedChamber/think-bigger/README.md

     * Look for opportunities to point out progress.
     * Compliment the other person’s insights and achievements.
     * Congratulate each other when you make progress, even if it’s just a small step.
 Your hard work will pay off when scheduled discussions eventually give way to ongoing, friendly communication.

+##### Belbin's team roles <a id="belbin-team-roles"></a>
+* Action oriented roles
+  - Shaper
+    + Shapers are people who challenge the team to improve.
+They are dynamic and usually extroverted people who enjoy stimulating others, questioning norms, and finding the best approaches for solving problems.
+The Shaper is the one who shakes things up to make sure that all possibilities are considered and that the team does not become complacent.
+    + Shapers often see obstacles as exciting challenges and they tend to have the courage to push on when others feel like quitting.
+    + Their potential weaknesses may be that they're argumentative, and that they may offend people's feelings.
+  - Implementer
+    + Implementers are the people who get things done.
+They turn the team's ideas and concepts into practical actions and plans.
+They are typically conservative, disciplined people who work systematically and efficiently and are very well organized.
+These are the people who you can count on to get the job done.
+    + On the downside, Implementers may be inflexible and can be somewhat resistant to change.
+  - Completer-Finisher (CF)
+    + Completer-Finishers are the people who see that projects are completed thoroughly.
+They ensure there have been no errors or omissions and they pay attention to the smallest of details.
+They are very concerned with deadlines and will push the team to make sure the job is completed on time.
+They are described as perfectionists who are orderly, conscientious and anxious.
+    + However, a Completer-Finisher may worry unnecessarily, and may find it hard to delegate.
+* People oriented roles
+  - Coordinator
+    + Coordinators are the ones who take on the traditional team-leader role and have also been referred to as the chairmen.
+They guide the team to what they perceive are the objectives.
+They are often excellent listeners and they are naturally able to recognize the value that each team member brings to the table.
+They are calm and good-natured, and delegate tasks very effectively.
+    + Their potential weaknesses are that they may delegate away too much personal responsibility, and may tend to be manipulative.
+  - Team Worker (TW)
+    + Team Workers are the people who provide support and make sure that people within the team are working together effectively.
+These people fill the role of negotiators within the team and they are flexible, diplomatic and perceptive.
+These tend to be popular people who are very capable in their own right, but who prioritize team cohesion and helping people get along.
+    + Their weaknesses may be a tendency to be indecisive, and to maintain uncommitted positions during discussions and decision-making.
+  - Resource Investigator (RI)
+    + Resource Investigators are innovative and curious.
+They explore available options, develop contacts, and negotiate for resources on behalf of the team.
+They are enthusiastic team members, who identify and work with external stakeholders to help the team accomplish its objective.
+They are outgoing and are often extroverted, meaning that others are often receptive to them and their ideas.
+    + On the downside, they may lose enthusiasm quickly, and are often overly optimistic.
+* Thought oriented roles
+  - Plant
+    + The Plant is the creative innovator who comes up with new ideas and approaches.
+They thrive on praise but criticism is especially hard for them to deal with.
+Plants are often introverted and prefer to work apart from the team.
+Because their ideas are so novel, they can be impractical at times.
+They may also be poor communicators and can tend to ignore given parameters and constraints.
+  - Monitor-Evaluator
+    + Monitor-Evaluators are best at analyzing and evaluating ideas that other people (often Plants) come up with.
+These people are shrewd and objective, and they carefully weigh the pros and cons of all the options before coming to a decision.
+    + Monitor-Evaluators are critical thinkers and very strategic in their approach.
+They are often perceived as detached or unemotional.
+Sometimes they are poor motivators who react to events rather than instigating them
+  - Specialist
+    + Specialists are people who have specialized knowledge that is needed to get the job done.
+They pride themselves on their skills and abilities, and they work to maintain their professional status.
+Their job within the team is to be an expert in the area, and they commit themselves fully to their field of expertise.
+    + This may limit their contribution, and lead to a preoccupation with technicalities at the expense of the bigger picture.

 #### Others <a id="others"></a>
 ##### What are your Salary requirements<a id="what-are-your-salary-requirements"></a>